Preparing to Conduct an Informational Interview

 Your name was given to me by [give referral's name and briefly describe your relationship to them (if applicable)].
 Mr. or Ms. [Person's last name] suggested that I contact you when I told [him or her] that I am considering a career in [career field].
 I am in the process of learning as much as I can about different career fields so that I can make the best decision about which field I should pursue.

-I would very much appreciate 30 minutes of your time so that I can visit you at your work site and ask you a few questions.
+I would very much appreciate a few minutes of your time so that I can ask you a few questions.

-I am currently a [year in school] at Texas State University and would appreciate any advice you can provide.
-I am especially interested in knowing the type of experiences I should gain over the next few years to increase my marketability in this field when I graduate.
+I am currently a [year in school] at Texas State University and would appreciate any information or advice you can provide.
+I am especially interested in learning more about how to increase my marketability in this field when I graduate.

 I will contact you on [date about two weeks later] to arrange a meeting at your convenience.
 Thank you for your time.